-The following explains what the OGEL is all about, and what you need to do:
+For anyone wishing to obtain an OGEL the following explains what the OGEL is all about, and what you need to do:

-You should familiarize yourself with the details of this OGEL by checking the link: https://www.gov.uk/government/publications/open-general-export-licence-historic-military-vehicles-and-artillery-pieces–2
+You should familiarize yourself with the details of this OGEL by checking the link: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/697784/18-ogel-historic-vehicles-artillery.pdf).

-The following link explains how to register and then how to apply for your OGEL: https://www.spire.bis.gov.uk/docs/RegisterOGLs.pdf .
+The following link explains how to register and then how to apply for your OGEL: https://www.gov.uk/government/publications/open-general-export-licence-historic-military-vehicles-and-artillery-pieces–3

 Again, the OGEL you require is: ‘Historic Military Vehicles and Artillery’.

 Once you have the OGEL, then you can take out any Military Vehicle owned by/registered to you, provided you bring it back to the UK within 3 months.
 You must also keep records and evidence of taking vehicles out and returning them (such as copies of tickets, or paperwork relating to the trips).
-Legally inspectors from the BIS have the authority to come and check on the paperwork.
+Legally inspectors from the DIT have the authority to come and check on the paperwork.

-If you find you have difficulties in registering and/or making the application, then IMPS can do it for you.
+If you find you have difficulties in registering and/or making the application for an export licence (either OGEL or Standard Export Licence), then IMPS can do it for you.
 There is a charge for doing this: